 Chan Kam Chuen

-Jackie Chan plays the Kung Fu master Lu Yan in The Forbidden Kingdom.
+Jackie Chan plays the Kung Fu master Lu Yan in

 Silent Monk (Jet Li, left), Lu Yan (Jackie Chan), Jason Tripitikas (Michael A. Angarano) and Golden Sparrow (Crystal Liu) in The Forbidden Kingdom.
 Chan Kam Chuen